ChemicalWonders/170hw3/README.md

 ##Things I have yet to finish before I update the README:

-1. The start space is created and initated, but does not print out.

-2. Completing the value iterations, and finishing the final grid.
+1. Completing the value iterations, and finishing the final grid.